The administration app for clubs, groups, teams and associations.

 Since it is a pure messaging service, the functionality is manageable, which makes WhatsApp very understandable overall.
 And yet you can send extremely extensive images, videos, locations, voice messages and texts.

-For longer messages, you can switch to the web interface on the PC, which makes writing long messages efficient.
+For longer messages, you can switch to the web interface on the PC, which makes writing long messages more efficient.

 Certainly an important argument for you as a club, as the financial burden must not get out of hand.